Why RPA Projects Fails ?

 - IT Roadmap

-When evaluating candidate processes for RPA, most experts will recommend looking for predictable, rules-based processes that repeat regularly.
-Processes that change or otherwise don’t follow a predictable path, on the other hand, tend to be a bad match for Robotic Process Automation.
+When evaluating candidate processes for RPA, most experts will recommend looking for predictable, rules-based approaches that repeat regularly.
+Operations that change or otherwise don’t follow a predictable path, on the other hand, tend to be a lousy match for Robotic Process Automation.

 RPA cannot compensate for an outdated IT infrastructure.